 - Make sure the heat is on high.
 Pour in the wine and cook until almost completely absorbed.
 Stir constantly.

-- The risotto is finished when it’s cooked almost through - there should still be a solid core in the middle of the rice.
-When the risotto is finished, remove the pan from the heat and add in parmesan and truffle oil.
+- After 16-18 minutes, the risotto is done.
+It is finished when it’s cooked almost through - there should still be a solid core in the middle of the rice.
+When this occurs, remove the pan from the heat and add in parmesan and truffle oil.
 Add salt and pepper to taste.

 - Serve immediately with chopped parsley and extra parmesan cheese, and squeeze over a little bit of lemon just before serving or serve with a lemon wedge.